YaoGroup/ServerMantaince/README.md

 \
 **Start Editing**

-Click `i' and check there is a text `-- INSERT --` at the bottom left.
+Click `i` and check there is a text `-- INSERT --` at the bottom left.
 If so, you are in *insert mode* and ready to add/remove some texts.
 You can type/delete texts as you normally did.
 It's a basic mode without convenient features you used to have, for example, "undo" & "copy-paste".
 \
 \
 **Save and Quit**